What is Proprioception? Understanding the “Body Awareness” Sense

 At every age, senses help with more than just seeing, smelling, tasting, feeling, and hearing.
 Senses play an important role in everything from staying balanced, to riding a bike, to knowing when we’re hungry and thirsty.

 Here we’ll dive into a sense called proprioception, also known as the body awareness sense.
-Learn more about all the senses by visiting our sensory page, or read about the vestibular sense (the balance sense) and interoception (the internal sense).

 What is proprioception?

 To understand what proprioception is, close your eyes and hold out your hands.
 Move your arms and hands around.
 Even with your eyes closed, can you tell how far or close your hands are from your body?
 That’s your proprioceptive sense at work!

 Proprioception is the body awareness sense.
 It tells us where our body parts are without having to look for them.
 This helps to know where body parts are relative to each other, which strengthens our coordination skills.
 It also tells us how much force to use when we’re holding, pushing, pulling, or lifting objects.